It’s the end of an era. After four seasons, Telltale’s The Walking Dead series has reached its conclusion.

 In The Final Season, these references to Lee become more prominent as she becomes a maternal figure to AJ.
 Clem often gives advice to AJ that echos what Lee told her and handles herself in a similar way.

-Even in dress.
+Even in dress, there are some similarities.
 In the first season, Lee wears a blue denim shirt and Clem wears a denim jacket, both with the sleeves rolled up.
 Lee also wears a white undershirt while Clem sports a white hoodie.

 It’s clear the developers intended Clem to take on Lee’s role of protector and had put her on a similar path.